Music

 - Why is community important in making music?

-- How can I grow as a musician?
+- How can I grow as a musician this year?

 - What is active listening and how does it help the ensemble?